On the rigidity of special and exceptional geometries with torsion a closed $3$-form: Generalised Ricci solitons and compact strong HKT manifolds

+The converse follows because an HKT structure on the bundle space $M^8$ can be constructed using (\ref{hktdec}) together with (\ref{gbmg}).
+The restriction for the base space $B^4$ to be anti-self-dual leads to the relation (\ref{rdil}).
+Furthermore, the fourth condition implies that the Ricci forms of $M^8$ vanish as it is required for an HKT manifold.
+The only condition that remains to be satisfied is the closure of $H$.
+This is a consequence of the statement 5 in the proposition. \end{proof}

 It is clear that the existence of compact 8-dimensional strong HKT manifolds depends on the existence of compact anti-self-dual 4-dimensional manifolds with positive scalar curvature.
-It turns out that these are rather strong conditions, especially in view of the result of \cite{lebrun}.
-Adapting it to the notation and the orientation of $B^4$, we use, it reads as follows:
+It turns out that these restrictions impose rather strong conditions on $B^4$.
+Adapting these results to the notation and the orientation of $B^4$, we use, the statement in \cite{lebrun0, lebrun} reads as follows: